d0rianb/RunAndGun/README.md

 A demo is available at this [url](https://d0rianb.github.io/RunAndGun/)

 #### Credits
-The game use Matter.js Physics Engine to run the world physics.
+The game uses Matter.js Physics Engine to run the world physics.